-Welcome to our wrap-up of Episode 12 of This Week in Cannabis Retail.
+Welcome to our wrap-up of Episode 12 of This Week in Cannabis News.

 While there was plenty happening in the cannabis world last week—including a $10,000 blunt auctioned off by Snoop Dogg—the most significant news dropped from the White House on Thursday, October 6th.
 In a statement made across his social channels, President Biden announced that he would pardon thousands convicted of "simple marijuana possession" and called for a re-evaluation of its scheduling at the federal level.
 More on this from CNN.